Improve your understanding of FGM and its impact.

 - Week 4 – Socio-cultural perspectives; managing difficult conversations; critical approaches to FGM; towards ending FGM.

-This course includes topics that some students may find upsetting.
-We’re an inclusive university that takes the pastoral care of our students seriously.
-If you have any concerns about the material being taught on this course, your course tutors are there to support and help you.
+Content advice: This course covers topics that some students may find upsetting.
+We are an inclusive university that takes the pastoral care of our students seriously.
+If you have any concerns about the material being taught on this course, your course tutors will be there to support you.

 By the end of this course, you’ll be able to…

 Identify the four types of Female Genital Mutilation (FGM) and their characteristics.

 Apply knowledge and understanding (recognising FGM, reporting FGM, advocacy).

 Describe the physical, psychological, cultural and social aspects and impacts of FGM.

 Critique case studies of FGM practices from a range of perspectives.

 Evaluate when and how it is appropriate to act in relation to legal responsibilities as a health and social care professional, educator or employee of a police service.